pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

 abuse [the `process_vm_readv` syscall](https://man7.org/linux/man-pages/man2/process_vm_readv.2.html);[^no-guarantees]
 in general I suppose we could install signal handlers to catch `SIGSEGV` and `SIGBUS`.

+[^no-guarantees]: With the caveat that the public documentation for `process_vm_readv` does not mention any atomic load guarantee.
+In practice, I saw a long-by-long copy loop the last time I looked at the code, and I'm pretty sure the kernel's build flags prevent GCC/clang from converting it to `memcpy`.
+We could rely on the strong "don't break userspace" culture, but it's probably a better idea to try and get that guarantee in writing.

 <div id="hp_read_swf-relaxed"></div>

 It's even worse for the single-cleanup `hp_read_swf` read sequence: